 Matthew has three groups of fourteen names beginning with Abraham.
 The first group begins with Abraham and ends with David.
 The second group begins with David's son Solomon and ends with Jeconiah, who was the son of Josiah.
 The third group begins with Shealtiel and ends in Jesus Christ.

-Now, if you would compare Luke's list with Matthew's list you would find that Luke runs in the opposite direction.
+Now, if you would compare Luke's list with Matthew's list, you would find that Luke runs in the opposite direction.
 He begins with Jesus Christ and ends with Adam.
 So he goes backwards, whereas Matthew comes forward.
-Matthew also interestingly lists four ladies in that line as well, Tamar, Rahab, Ruth, and Bathsheba.
+Matthew, interestingly, also lists four ladies in that line as well: Tamar, Rahab, Ruth, and Bathsheba.
 So we have 42 men, and 4 ladies.
 All of these were ancestors of Jesus, but they varied considerably in personality, spirituality, and experience.

 Some of these people were heroes of faith, such as Abraham, David, and Ruth.
 Some of them had shady reputations, like Tamar and Rahab.
 Some of them were very ordinary personalities, like Ram and Nahshon.
 Some of them were evil like Manasseh and Abijah.
 Two of the ladies very definitely were Gentiles, and one more probably was a Gentile, because her name is not Israelitish.
-That is Tamar, she was probably a Gentile.
+That is Tamar; she was probably a Gentile.
 The fourth lady, Bathsheba, married a Gentile.
 She married Uriah the Hittite and was probably considered by the Israelites to be Gentile as a result of that marriage.
 So, we have four very interesting ladies there.

 One of the things that I feel certain God is showing us is that God is not limited by human imperfections.
-He can work through anybody He desires to carry on His will, even if there are shady characters in the ancestry of our Lord and Savior Jesus Christ.
+He can work through anybody He desires to carry out His will, even if there are shady characters in the ancestry of our Lord and Savior Jesus Christ.

 Let us go back to a companion list in I Chronicles 3.
 Verse 9 has the name of David, and what is listed here is the family of David.